4Source/settings-profiles-obsidian-plugin/README.md

-# Settings Profiles Obsidian Plugin
+# Setting Profiles Obsidian Plugin
 > [!WARNING]
 > This Plugin is under Development!